thanos0000-star/JobSearch_files/Scott_Malin_Skills_Summary.markdown

   Reads history (secondary interest).
   Stays informed on current events in general.

+### Microsoft Azure Information Protection (AIP) & Microsoft Purview
+- Owned enterprise deployment of Microsoft Azure Information Protection (AIP) for several years as Security Engineer at Aetna/CVS Health.
+- Built and maintained 4 external policy scanners using privileged non-person service accounts to scan documents and automatically classify proprietary information and Protected Health Information (PHI).
+- Designed and enforced classification policies that applied labels directly into documents to support data loss prevention and compliance (HIPAA, NIST 800-53).
+- Managed distribution of multiple versions of the AIP client across the endpoint fleet.
+- This AIP foundation directly supported the later transition to Microsoft Purview data governance and compliance capabilities.
+**Role:** Security Engineer – Aetna / CVS Health

 ### Vendor Collaboration & Technical Evaluation
 - **Strategic Vendor Partner (Microsoft & Symantec)** – Worked directly with Microsoft engineers on enterprise projects and maintained a 20+ year relationship with Symantec.
 - **The "Follow the Sun" Lesson:** Identified how frequent anti-virus definition updates (meant for "follow the sun" speed) created massive 1GB disk storms in VDI environments.